 What are assessment tests, and what are they for?

 There's always a considerable risk for a company when hiring a new person.
 In the same way, there are risks for the candidate as well in joining a new company.
 Assessment tests are used to gain additional insight, information, and data about the candidate applying for a role.
-Decision-makers (i.e., the recruitment and selection panel, hiring managers, or recruiter) need this information to make better decisions, reducing the risks of hiring someone new and unknown.
+Decision-makers (i.e., the recruitment and selection panel, hiring managers, or recruiter) need this information to make better decisions, reducing the risks of employing someone new and unknown.

 According to James, tests can provide a more objective lens: "if they are using the right metrics or psychological assessments, essentially what it's doing is helping make better decisions, reducing risks, and ultimately you know your candidates better when they join."

 Although the goal is to provide a more objective lens in the recruitment and selection process, there are concerns about some of the assessments used.

 "There are varying practices out there.
 Some companies do their due diligence on the assessment they are using.
 Any suitable test publisher will research and continue to research the test's validity, including checking if it has any adverse impacts.
 A good test publisher will publish data if there isn't any negative impact, or if there is, they will be transparent about that, "says James.